 The line will be fully automated with driverless trains, a CBTC signalling system and platform doors capable of increasing the operating frequency by up to 90 sec.

-The scope of the project, with an implementation period of 18 months, includes the geometric design, tunnel, workshops and depots, stations, urban planning, systems and rolling stock.
-It was completed in January 2015.
+The scope of the project includes the geometric design, tunnel, workshops and depots, stations, urban planning, systems and rolling stock.
+It was completed in August 2015.

-To ensure the highest level of service to the client, IDOM has opened a new office in Bogota, with the full support of the office in Medellin, which will serve to further establish our Firm in the country.
+To ensure the highest level of service to the client, IDOM opened a new office in Bogota, with the full support of the office in Medellin, which served to further establish our Firm in the country.